merenlab/anvio/anvio/docs/programs/anvi-get-codon-frequencies.md

 ### Replace NaN with 0 in output

 `--infinity-to-zero` replaces null values in the output table with 0.
-Codons for absent amino acids have null values in synonymous analysis.
+Codons for absent amino acids have null synonymous relative frequency values.
 Be careful using this option, since NaN replaced by 0 in synonymous analysis does not have the intended meaning, introducing an inaccuracy which can propagate in downstream calculations like codon usage bias.